 The price-cost mark-up metric is useful in evaluating the competitive performance of the market.
 A competitive market should produce a small mark-up because suppliers should have incentives to offer at their marginal costs.
 Offering above marginal costs under competitive conditions could lead to resources not clearing the market, which would result in lost revenue contributions to cover fixed costs.
 Many factors can cause reference levels to vary slightly from suppliers' true marginal costs.
-Nonetheless, we found an average system marginal price-cost mark-up of ---0.3 percent in 2021, varying monthly from a high of 7.7 percent to a low of -17.7 percent.
-The markup was negative because the monthly mark-up was -17.7 percent in February when gas resources' costs were affected by extraordinarily high natural gas prices.
-Mark-ups of less than three percent lie within the bounds of highly competitive expectations.
+Nonetheless, we found an average system marginal price-cost mark-up of -5 percent in 2022, varying monthly from a high of 6.2 percent to a low of -17 percent.
+Multiple coal-fired resources' references were impacted by coal conservation measures to ensure sufficient coal inventory could be maintained at the plants in spite of multiple supply chain constraints.